 Focussed on getting things done in financial inclusion and banking systems for emerging markets, Robert is best known for stabilising foreign exchange volatility in low liquidity currencies, and building payment and banking infrastructure to benefit the unbanked within those economies.

 Often invited to speak as an expert on digital financial security and international payments/exchange/financial inclusion at leadership forums including the G20, United Nations, Commonwealth Heads of Government, The International Monetary Fund, The World Bank, The Asian Development Bank, he’s at ease on topics ranging from diversity, to calculus, to NFC.

-Robert holds Degrees in Finance (BCom) and Economics (BA), studied Cybersecurity and Artificial Intelligence at MIT, is a graduate of Stanford University’s Advanced Financial & Quantitative Engineering program, and is a candidate for Harvard Business School’s Executive Governance program, completing in 2019.
+Robert Bell holds Degrees in Finance (BCom) and Economics (BA), studied Cybersecurity and Artificial Intelligence at MIT, is a graduate of Stanford University’s Advanced Financial & Quantitative Engineering program, and attended Harvard Business School’s Executive Governance program, completing in 2019.

 “You’re not just asking for real time payments, you’re asking for real time everything from the central bank and that changes the world.”